MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxgetenablethreadpool.md

- #`rxGetEnableThreadPool`:  Get or Set Thread Pool State
+ #rxGetEnableThreadPool:  Get or Set Thread Pool State

  Applies to version 9.1.0 of package RevoScaleR.